 In this subsection, the electrons are not assumed to be observed at the slits.
-In this case, the interference terms are included in the probability density $|\psi(z)|^2$, and on the other hand each electron behaves as a particle on the screen.
-Therefore, we illustrate here that the density matrix of the electrons just before arriving at the screen is not $|\psi\rangle\langle\psi|$, but is proportional to
+In this case, the interference terms are included in the probability density $|\psi(z)|^2$, but each electron behaves as a particle on the screen.
+Therefore, we illustrate here that the density matrix of the electrons to be observed on the screen is not $|\psi\rangle\langle\psi|$ but is proportional to

-In contrast to the previous sections, we must allow some uncertainty in the momentum in the $z$ direction, because we want to know the position in this direction.
-Therefore, we define the averaged density matrix $\hat\rho_{\psi av}$ that describes the state of the electron just before arriving at the screen as
+In contrast to the what is stated in the previous sections, we must allow some uncertainty in the momentum in the $z$ direction, because we want to know the position in this direction.
+Therefore, we define the averaged density matrix $\hat\rho_{\psi av}$ that describes the state of the electron to be observed on the screen as

 where $\hat\rho_{\psi}(\pi)$ is defined as

 with

 Here, $\hat \mathcal{T}(\pi)$ is the operator that changes the momentum and satisfies